 Hayes Farm’s Regenerative Farming Certificate (RFC) program is a holistic community-led program that provides the skills, expertise and support to practice human-scale agriculture.
 By demonstrating this model of seasonal food production, we address local food security, financial responsibility, and personal and spiritual fulfillment.

 RFC program participants are immersed in action.
-In 2019, they will be actively involved in feeding local folks through a community farm model - gaining practical experience by performing hands-on farm roles and deepening their knowledge through courses in Crop Production, Farm Economics, and Beyond the Farm.
-The full program outline can be found on our shiny new website at HayesFarm.ca.
+In our third year of programming this 2020 season, they will be actively involved in feeding local folks through a community farm model - gaining practical experience by performing hands-on farm roles and deepening their knowledge through courses in Crop Production, Farm Economics, and Beyond the Farm.
+The full program outline at HayesFarm.ca.

 Our community-led farm model aims to change the way we feed our community by: